-Shrimp cocktail is one of the most ordered appetizers in restaurants and it is one of the easiest to make at home.
-Anytime you are entertaining guests or asked to bring an appetizer to a party, shrimp cocktail is a natural.
+A shrimp cocktail appetizer recipe is one of the easiest to make at home.
+Anytime you are entertaining guests or asked to bring an appetizer to cocktail parties, a shrimp cocktail is a healthy appetizer to consider.

 Making this shrimp cocktail recipe is so much better than buying a pre-made shrimp ring from a grocery store.
 The shrimp is usually rubbery and tasteless compared to what you can make at home yourself.

-The best and easiest way to cook the shrimp is by poaching.
-This ensures that your shrimp are flavorful and cooked perfectly.
+The best and easiest way to cook shrimp for an easy appetizer is by poaching.
+This ensures that your shrimp have great flavor and are cooked perfectly.

-Start with a large saucepan or small stockpot.
+Start with a large pot.
 One that can easily hold 3 quarts of water.
 Then add some flavorings to the water.

 Kosher salt – 1 tablespoon